rimoun-g/Print_Multiple_Word_Files-Autoit/README.md

-# Print_Multiple_Word_Files-Autoit
+# Print Multiple Word Files
-Print multiple word files from different folders after a time using a delay/wait timer to delay the file printing
+Print multiple word files from different folders after a time using a delay/wait timer to delay the file printing.